Centres for Clarification to Fit In

 Unitary Standards: CL6

-Any form of clarification must conform to well-established and systematically applied standards of evidence, reasoning or other established rules.
+Groups want any form of clarification to conform to well-established and systematically applied standards of evidence, reasoning and other established rules or principles.
 Otherwise the explanation will be doubted and even deemed invalid.
-Again two types of standard can be identified.
+Versions of the situation that have been developed and revised in these terms become authoritative for the group and its members.

 This means that this level in the Tree will generate two polarized but connected Centres: